Exclusives

 Developing Solutions for Microsoft Azure (AZ-204T00)

-This four-day Microsoft certified course provides the knowledge and skills to design and implement DevOps processes and practices.
-Students will learn how to plan for DevOps, use source control, scale Git for an enterprise, consolidate artifacts, design a dependency management strategy, manage secrets, implement continuous integration, implement a container build strategy, design a release strategy, set up a release management workflow, implement a deployment pattern, and optimize feedback mechanisms.
+This four-day Microsoft certification training provides the knowledge and skills necessary to design and implement DevOps processes and practices.
+Students will learn to plan DevOps, use source control, scale Git for an enterprise, consolidate artifacts, design a dependency management strategy, manage secrets, implement continuous integration, implement a container build strategy, design a release strategy, design a release management workflow, implement a deployment pattern, and optimize feedback mechanisms.

 This training is a comprehensive preparation to the exams AZ-204 and AZ-400 to earn the Microsoft Certified: DevOps Engineer Expert certification.